-The Company is controlled by Holdco.
+The Company is controlled by ETP.

-The Company is an indirect wholly-owned subsidiary of ETP Holdco, which is owned and controlled by ETP.
+The Company is an indirect wholly-owned subsidiary of ETP.
 ETP executives serve as the board of managers and as executive officers of the Company.
-Accordingly, ETP Holdco controls and directs all of the Company's business affairs, decides all matters submitted for member approval and may unilaterally effect changes to its management team.
-In circumstances involving a conflict of interest between ETP Holdco, on the one hand, and the Company's creditors, on the other hand, the Company can give no assurance that ETP Holdco would not exercise its power to control the Company in a manner that would benefit ETP Holdco to the detriment of the Company's creditors.
+Accordingly, ETP controls and directs all of the Company's business affairs, decides all matters submitted for member approval and may unilaterally effect changes to its management team.
+In circumstances involving a conflict of interest between ETP, on the one hand, and the Company's creditors, on the other hand, the Company can give no assurance that ETP would not exercise its power to control the Company in a manner that would benefit ETP to the detriment of the Company's creditors.